eliopato/pylluminator/docs/annotations.rst

 Annotations
 ===========

-Manifests and other annotation files are built from `SeSAMe package <https://zwdzwd.github.io/InfiniumAnnotation>`_ and illumina (cf `illumina docs <https://support.illumina.com.cn/downloads/infinium-methylationepic-v2-0-product-files.html>`_)
+Manifests and other annotation files are built from the `SeSAMe package <https://zwdzwd.github.io/InfiniumAnnotation>`_ and illumina (cf `illumina docs <https://support.illumina.com.cn/downloads/infinium-methylationepic-v2-0-product-files.html>`_)

 Manifest columns meaning
 ------------------------

-Colums of file `probe_infos.csv`.
+Columns of the file `probe_infos.csv`.

 * ``illumina_id`` : ID that matches probe IDs in .idat files
 * ``probe_id`` : probe ID used in annotation files :